dcdominiak/dcdominiak.github.io/_posts/2017-10-08-udacity-aind-lessons-learned-1.md

 ## Adversarial Game Playing Agent

 In this project, I built a game playing agent for a simple board game called Isolation.
-It explored "adversarial search," which is a short way of saying "an agent in a two-player game that determines the player's next move by searching through the set of possible moves and evaluating each one in turn, taking into account the likely opponent counter-moves."
+It explored "adversarial search," which is a short way of saying "an agent in a two-player game that determines the player's next move by searching through the set of possible moves, evaluating each one in turn, taking into account the likely opponent counter-moves, and finally selecting the best move from among the possible moves."

 ### How to frame the problem of building a game agent